unifhy-org/unifhy/docs/_doc_src/science_library.rst

 ===============

-The modularity of `unifhy` allows for different combinations of components to be used to close the terrestrial water cycle.
-Below is a list of the alternative science (i.e. alternative processes) that can be used for each compartment of the terrestrial water cycle.
+The modularity of `unifhy` allows for different combinations of components to be used to close the terrestrial water and nutrient cycles.
+Below is a list of the alternative science (i.e. alternative processes) that can be used for each compartment of the terrestrial and nutrient water cycles.
+Please note that the components for the nutrient cycle are still in development.

 .. toctree::
    :maxdepth: 2